numfocus/gsoc/2018/ideas-list-shogun.md

 Let us know if something in particular is of interest for you.
 We might also change things around while the project is running ;)

+### First steps
+For every sub-project:

+* Write down a list of classes/methods/concepts that will need change (there are comments below)
+* Think (and discuss) how every sub-project's problems could be solved efficiently
+* Write down pseudo-code of how the API should look like
+* Write down pseudo-code of how the internals would look like
+* Draft minimal a prototype of how you want to implement your change
+* Work on a one-by-one basis

 ### Why this is cool
 Cleaning up the interal APIs of Shogun will lead to a huge exposure to advanced software concept, and you can be sure to learn a lot about API design, algorithms, and good practices in software development.
 The project will make it much easier to develop clean code within Shogun, and as such make the project more attractive for scientists to implement their work in.